| The German Shepherd Dog In Movement

 dog is suspended in air for a short period of time,

-during which he travels a certain distance, depending on
+during which he travels a certain distance

 speed.